Live Hammond organ

 The XK-5 is routed through a Lounsberry Organ Grinder pedal into my Leslie 145 or 3300.
 The Leslie 145 is the real deal with it’s all-valve construction, but for louder gigs I need the 3300 for the 300w that it can supply.
 When I’m doing the really authentic Deep Purple gigs, the Organ Grinder feeds into an A/B pedal with one output leading to a Marshall Origin 20 amp.
 This gives me the correct, dirty, stationary organ sound from so many of those classic recordings.

-For theatre work the trusty XK-5 is always there but often has a Roland A-800 Pro controller sat on top feeding into a MacBook Pro with Mainstage installed for further sound expansion.
+For theatre work the trusty XK-5 is always there but often has a Roland Juno DS or A-800 Pro controller sat on top feeding a MacBook Pro with Mainstage installed for further sound expansion.
 This works reliably well and is very quick and easy to setup.